MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.fr-fr/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ## <a name="exercise-1-prepare-data"></a>**Exercice 1 : Préparer les données**

-Dans cet exercice, vous allez créer huit requêtes Power BI Desktop.
-Six requêtes vont récupérer des données dans SQL Server et deux dans des fichiers CSV.
+In this exercise you will create eight Power BI Desktop queries.
+Six queries will source data from SQL Server, and two from CSV files.

 ### <a name="task-1-save-the-power-bi-desktop-file"></a>**Tâche 1 : Enregistrer le fichier Power BI Desktop**